deanwampler/spark-scala-tutorial/README.markdown

 The `DStream` also provides the ability to do *window operations*, e.g., a moving average over the last N intervals.

 Lastly, we wait for termination.
-We set a `timeout` of 5 seconds unless the `--no-term` option was specified.
+The `term` value is the number of seconds to run before terminating.
+The default value is 30 seconds, but the user can specify a value of 0 to mean no termination.

 The code ends with `useSocket` and `useDirectory`: